Matthlas/DL4LUS_Masterthesis/README.md

 # **Masterthesis**: Deep Learning Models for Lung Ultrasound Analysis: Validation, Evidence Aggregation, and Clinical Factors in COVID-19 Diagnosis

 This Repository contains all the code used to produce the results of my master thesis.
-The thesis is available [here]().
+The thesis is available [here]() (to be added).
 At the core of the thesis is the validation of three seminal deep learning approaches for automated COVID-19 diagnosis in lung ultrasound on the novel Maastricht data set.
 The three approaches are:

 * [VGG16 by Born et al](https://www.mdpi.com/2076-3417/11/2/672)